asvcode/not-so-random-forest/README.md

 `pip install -r requirements.txt`

-## Examples
+## Guide

-A notebook with a step-by-step list of instructions to train models and run inference on images is found here.
+A notebook with a step-by-step list of instructions to train models and run inference on images can be found [here](guide.ipynb).

 ## Data

 Training object detectors requires bounding box annotations of objects of interest.
 Getting quality bounding box annotations of trees proved to be surprisingly hard.
 While Imagenet provides tree annotations ([here](http://image-net.org/download-bboxes)), I found the quality of these annotations to be far from desirable.
 For example, many of these annotations bounded only foliage and not entire trees.

 I ultimately decided to create my own tree annotations.
 I found [LabelImg](https://github.com/tzutalin/labelImg) to be a very useful tool for this purpose.
-I ended up creating annotations for 300 street view images that may be downloaded from [dropbox](https://www.dropbox.com/s/uca05wzwkhe631y/annotations.zip?dl=0).
+I ended up creating annotations for 300 street view images that may be downloaded from [dropbox](https://www.dropbox.com/s/6p4n2bq1jkzzxnb/retinanet_images.zip?dl=0).

 ![Image](annotation_example.png)